-Join us for the public portion of our workshop, "Research Piikani Nation History with Archaeology", on Tuesday October 22 at 6:00 pm in the Mayer Hall of the Jeanne & Peter Lougheed Performing Arts Centre.
+Join us for the public portion of our workshop, "Building a Cree Education System", on Wednesday November 20 at 6:00 pm in the Mayer Hall of the Jeanne & Peter Lougheed Performing Arts Centre.
 No cost to attend, everyone is welcome.

 Augustana's Workshops in Building Capacity for Reconciliation is a co-curricular certificate program, open to Augustana students, staff, and faculty, as well as members of the larger Camrose and University of Alberta communities who want to learn more about the Indigenous peoples of Canada.
 Through a series of six thematic workshops, participants will learn from experts, engage in meaningful dialogue, and consider the Truth and Reconciliation Commission's Final Report and 94 Calls to Action.
 With a focus on how Augustana can be a leader in reconciliation at the post-secondary level, these workshops will also build participants' personal capacities to engage in reconciliation work.